bulletproofnetworks/ansible-role-cis-amazon-linux/README.md

     - anthcourtney.cis-amazon-linux
 ```

-A more advance example, which includes modifications to the default values used, as well as the exclusion of some items in the benchmark which are considered unnecessary for a fictional environment, is as follows:
+A more advanced example, which includes modifications to the default values used, as well as the exclusion of some items in the benchmark which are considered unnecessary for a fictional environment, is as follows:

 ```
 ---